-Rendering in TouchDesigner is done through GLSL and includes these features:
+Rendering or "rasterization" in TouchDesigner is done through GLSL and includes these features:

 - GLSL pixel shaders, vertex shaders, and geometry shaders